semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 Pipelines are YAML files located in the `.semaphore` folder at the root of your project.
 They what actions Semaphore performs when a workflow starts.

 Press the **Edit Workflow** on the right.
-This will open the visual Workflow Editor.
+This will open the Visual Workflow Editor.
 This will open a visual representation of the main or initial pipeline.

 ![Initial workflow](./img/initial-workflow1.jpg)

 Let's get our bearings.
-The highlighed element is a *block*.
+The highlighted element is a *block*.
 A block is a container for jobs.
 Currently, there is only one job in the block.

 On the right-side menu, you can see the block settings and the job command, which currently has one command (`checkout`).
 Every line here represents one command to run on a Bash shell.